spiros/phemap/README.md

 as 'I210' so you will need to add the dot separator prior to attempting to match.

-Not all ICD-10 terms are mapped to phecodes and not all phecodes which are mapped to ICD-10 terms appear to have a valid definition in the phecode code.
+Not all ICD-10 terms are mapped to PheCodes and not all PheCodes which are mapped to ICD-10 terms appear to have a valid definition in the PheCodes definition file.
 Mappings are usually one-to-one but can also be one-to-many:
 > Of all possible ICD-10 codes, 9,165 (76.20%) mapped to at least one PheCode, and 289 (2.40%) mapped to >1 PheCode.
 ICD-10 code B21.1 (HIV disease resulting in Burkitt’s lymphoma) maps to two PheCodes: 071.1 (HIV infection, symptomatic) and 202.2 (Non-Hodgkin's lymphoma).